aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-microsoft-office-automation/_index.md

 ﻿---
-title: Aspose.Words or Microsoft Office Automation – Aspose.Words for Java
+title: Aspose.Words or Microsoft Office Automation
+second_title: Aspose.Words for Java
 articleTitle: Aspose.Words or Microsoft Office Automation
 linktitle: Aspose.Words or Microsoft Office Automation
 description: "When choosing between Aspose.Words for Java and Office Automation, keep in mind that Aspose is completely independent of third-party applications and suitable for server-side solutions in many ways."